spatie/geocoder/README.md

 ```
 ## Laravel installation

-Thought the package works fine in non-Laravel projects we included some niceties for our fellow artistans.
+Though the package works fine in non-Laravel projects we included some niceties for our fellow artistans.

 In Laravel 5.5 the package will autoregister itself.
-In older versions of Laravel your must manually installed the service provider and facade.
+In older versions of Laravel you must manually install the service provider and facade.

 ```php
 // config/app.php